STAGES OF TOOTH DECAY

-- Adhere to a robust oral hygiene regimen –use toothpastes and mouthwashes with fluoride and brush like a pro with an electric toothbrush.
+- • Adhere to a robust oral hygiene regimen –use toothpastes and mouthwashes with fluoride and brush with an electric toothbrush.
 Studies show that brushing with an electric toothbrush like the Oral-B iO can help reduce tooth loss by removing more of the plaque bacteria that leads to decay.
 A strong oral care regimen can maintain your oral health and is regarded as the best preventative measure to take to avoid tooth decay.

 - Avoid a diet high in sugar as well as eating between meals.

 - Drinking water can also help: keeping hydrated can help produce saliva to continue to nourish teeth enamel and to clean the mouth.

 - Of course, visiting your dental professional for regular checkups will both help prevent tooth decay and maintain healthy oral care.